 \section{Discussions}

+{\bf Accuracy of the classification model: } In this study, we focus on proposing simple, but effective criteria, resulting in that we can apply the criteria to the weakly supervised classification model.
+With the strengths of weakly supervised learning, we can annotate the movie reviews at a very fast speed and effectively classify the movie reviews using a very simple rule.
+Naturally, the purpose of our classification model is not to show its high accuracy, but to show the possibility of its improvement for efficiency and accuracy as the data size increases compared to the textual reviews, which are inherently difficult to judge their credibility only considering the textual reviews.

-{\bf Language-independent method: } In this paper, we use movie reviews collected from the largest Korean movie review website, Naver Movie, because it satisfies two requirements to show the effectiveness of the proposed method: 1) it maintains all the historical movie reviews written by each user, as required for the proposed historical credibility method; 2) it maintains helpful and unhelpful votes for each review, as required for the comparison method based on the helpfulness vote.
-We can apply and test the proposed method to movie reviews collected from other websites only if they satisfy the two requirements above.
+{\bf Language-independent method: } In this paper, we use movie reviews collected from the largest Korean movie review website, Naver Movie, because it satisfies two requirements to show the effectiveness of the proposed method: 1) it maintains all the historical movie reviews written by each user, as required for the proposed historical credibility; 2) it maintains helpfulness and unhelpfulness votes for each review, as required for the comparison method.
+We can apply the proposed method to movie reviews collected from other websites only if they satisfy the two requirements above.
 We note that the proposed method is language-independent.
-The accuracy of the learning model might vary according to the language used in movie reviews.
-In this paper, we have focused on the relative accuracy difference between methods, not on the absolute value of the accuracy for the target language.
-This relative difference should be maintained in different languages.
+The accuracy of the classification model might vary according to the languages in movie reviews.
+In this paper, we have focused on the relative accuracy difference between methods, not on the absolute value of the accuracy depending on the target language.
+This relative difference should be maintained in other languages.

-{\bf Variation in accuracy according to text representation model and machine learning technique: } In this paper, we aim to show the effectiveness of the proposed learning method, rather than the superiority of a specific text representation model or a specific machine learning technique.
-For this reason, we choose two representative text representation models and two representative machine learning techniques.
-However, we could apply any other text representation model and/or machine learning technique to the proposed method.
+{\bf Machine learning techniques: } In this paper, we aim to show the effectiveness of the proposed classification model, rather than the superiority of a specific machine learning technique.
+For this reason, we choose two representative machine learning techniques.
+However, we can easily apply any other machine learning techniques to the proposed framework.